Type inference for Haskell, part 5

 Some of the previous posts have casually mentioned “narrowing” or “restricting” a type without actually defining what that means.

-describes a subset (an infinite one, no less) of the possible values that [a]
+[Int] describes a subset (an infinite one, no less) of the possible values

 In general, you can restrict a type by replacing some of the type variables with other things.
 Those things might also include type variables.